 Michael has expertise in a broad range of areas of concern to local governments in California, including constitutional law, land use regulation, open meetings law, elections law, municipal litigation, conflicts of interest, public utilities, LAFCO issues, and a wide range of public finance issues involving taxes, assessments, fees and charges.

-Michael is perhaps California’s leading expert on the law of local government revenues, handling six cases on that subject in the California Supreme Court since 2004.
+Michael is perhaps California’s leading expert on the law of local government revenues, handling 10 cases on that subject in the California Supreme Court since 2004.
 California Chief Justice Ronald M. George presented him with the 2010 Public Lawyer of the Year Award on behalf of the California State Bar.
-The Speaker of the California Assembly appointed him as a member of the Board of Trustees of the California Bar, the state agency which regulates the practice of law in California.
-His fellow Trustees elected him Treasurer of the Bar.
+Two successive Speakers of the California Assembly appointed him as a member of the Board of Trustees of the California Bar, the state agency which regulates the practice of law in California.
+His fellow Trustees elected him Treasurer and President of the Bar.

-Michael currently serves as City Attorney for the Cities of Auburn and Grass Valley and as Agency or General Counsel for the Auburn Urban Development Agency Successor Agency, the Grass Valley Redevelopment Agency Successor Agency, the Yuba and Calaveras County LAFCOs, the First Five Yuba Commission, the Oak Tree Park and Recreation District, the Garden Valley, Higgins, Rough & Ready, Penn Valley, and Ophir Hill Fire Districts and the Tahoe Forest Hospital District.
+Michael currently serves as City Attorney for the Cities of Auburn and Grass Valley and as Agency or General Counsel for the Auburn Urban Development Agency Successor Agency, the Grass Valley Redevelopment Agency Successor Agency, the San Diego and Calaveras County LAFCOs, the First Five Yuba Commission, the Oak Tree Park and Recreation District, the Garden Valley, Higgins, North San Juan, Ophir Hill, Penn Valley, and Rough & Ready Fire Districts and the Tahoe Forest Hospital District.
 He previously served as City Attorney of Barstow (1997–2004), Calabasas (2003–2012), Cudahy (1994–1999), La Habra Heights (1994–2004), Monrovia (1999–2002), and Sierra Madre (2004–2006), as General Counsel to the Barstow (1997–2004) and Sierra Madre (2004–2006) Redevelopment Agencies, and as General Counsel of the Big Bear City Community Services District (1994-2001).

-As perhaps the foremost expert on Proposition 218, Michael assisted the Legislative Analyst’s Office in the impartial analysis of the measure and co-chaired the committee which drafted what became the Proposition 218 Omnibus Implementation Act of 1997.
+As perhaps the foremost expert on Proposition 218 and 26, Michael assisted the Legislative Analyst’s Office in the impartial analysis of the earlier measure and co‑chaired the committee which drafted what became the Proposition 218 Omnibus Implementation Act of 1997.
 He also chaired the committees which drafted the League of California Cities’ Prop.
 218 and 26 Implementation Guides.

 Michael was elected by his peers to serve as President of the City Attorneys’ Department of the League of California Cities in 2003—2004.